Bayesian Group Regularization in Generalized Linear Models with a Continuous Spike-and-Slab Prior: Additional details for the EM algorithm in Section

-In the M-step of our EM algorithm, we need to solve the optimization problem \eqref{mubetaupdate}, or equivalently,
+In the M-step of our EM algorithm, we need to solve the optimization problem \eqref{betaupdate}, or equivalently,

-where $-\ell(\mu, \beta)$ is the negative of the log-likelihood in \eqref{loglikelihood}.
-While \eqref{coefficientsMstep} may appear to be intractable, we can apply the standard iterated reweighted least squares (IRLS) algorithm \citep{McCullaghNelder1989} for generalized linear models (GLMs) to efficiently solve \eqref{coefficientsMstep}.
+where $-\ell_n(\bm{\beta})$ is the negative of the log-likelihood in \eqref{ll}.
+While \eqref{coefficientsMstep} may appear to be intractable, we can apply the standard iteratively reweighted least squares (IRLS) algorithm \citep{McCullaghNelder1989} for GLMs to efficiently solve \eqref{coefficientsMstep}.